-A few weeks ago I put up a greenhouse in the back garden (you can read our how-to-put-up-a-greenhouse guide here) and it’s already helping a load of plants grow at a much faster rate than those left outside in the miserable British weather.
-The fastest developers of the lot are tomatoes: easy enough to grow in most conditions; a doddle under the warmth of clear glazing.
+If, like me, you’re the lucky owner of a greenhouse (you can read our how-to-put-up-a-greenhouse guide here) then you’ll be grateful that it allows loads of plants to grow at a much faster rate than those left outside in the miserable British weather.
+The fastest developers in our greenhouse are undoubtedly the tomatoes: they are easy enough to grow in most conditions and a doddle under the warmth of clear glazing.

-Even though anyone can grow them, there are a few bits of advice worth following to help them fulfill their tomatoey potential.
+Even though anyone can grow them, there are a few bits of advice worth following to help them fulfil their tomatoey potential.
 Here are our five top tomato growing tips…

 Our top five tips for growing tomatoes in your greenhouse